 Fortunately, many non-profit groups and other organizations have programs designed to help owners in exactly these types of circumstances.
 Most of these resources are administered on a local level, so the specifics vary from one location to the next.
 You may need to do a little digging to discover what’s available in your area.

-But, we’ll direct you towards some of the best places to start below.
+But, we’ll direct you toward some of the best places to start below.
 We’ll also explain a few other ways for low-income families to obtain other pet supplies and services for little or no money.

 A variety of organizations and businesses are willing to help low-income families feed their pets.
 Some of the most notable include: